mtumilowicz/scala-akka-http-workshop/README.md

     * Escalate
         * The supervisor doesn’t know what to do with it and escalates the problem to its parent, which is also a supervisor.
 * in most cases, you don’t want to reprocess a message, because it probably caused the error in the first place
-  * An example of that would be the case of the logProcessor encountering a corrupt file: reprocessing corrupt files could end up in what’s called a poisoned mailbox—no other message will ever get processed because the corrupting message is failing over and over again
     * For this reason, Akka chooses not to provide the failing message to the mailbox again after a restart, but there’s a way to do this yourself if you’re absolutely sure that the message didn’t cause the error
-# testing
-* An actor hides its internal state and doesn’t allow access to this state
-    * Calling a method
-      on an actor and checking its state, which is something you’d like to be able to do when unit testing, is prevented by design

-## 4.2 Actor lifecycle
+## actor lifecycle
+* actors do not stop automatically when no longer referenced, every Actor that is created must also explicitly be destroyed.
+    * The only simplification is that stopping a parent Actor will also recursively stop all the child Actors that this parent has created.
-* An actor is automatically started by Akka when it’s created.
+* actor is automatically started by Akka when it’s created
 * The actor will stay in the Started state until it’s stopped, at which point the actor is in the Terminated state
 * When the actor is terminated, it can’t process messages anymore and will be eventually garbage collected
 * When the actor is in a Started state, it can be restarted to reset the internal state of the actor